aws-samples/cost-effective-aws-deployment-of-comfyui/comfyui_examples/programmable_pipeline/README.md

 ![workflow-animate](./workflow-animate.png)

-Activate "Enable Dev Mode Option" on ComfyUI Setting Pannel, and then save the workflow as API mode, you will get a json file.
+Activate "Enable Dev Mode Option" on ComfyUI Setting Pannel, and then save the workflow as API mode, you will get a json file (workflow_api_txt2gif).

 ### Progammable workflow